It is hoped that this article will serve to expose the truth.

 An understanding of salat from Al Quran (The Reading)

-the name/assistance of The God/Divine, The
+With the name/assistance of The

-Almighty/Originator, The
+The Merciful/Embracing

-Merciful/Embracing (I begin)
+(I begin)

-Allahi ar-rahmani
+Bismi Allahi ar-rahmani ar-raheemi

 The root of "salat" are the Arabic letters: